 How to Open an Adult Day Care Center: The 7 C's Checklist

 Now is a great time to open an Adult Day Care service.
-It is a growing market due to the ageing population in the U.S. The cost of assisted living and skilled home care is simply not affordable for many Americans.
-Therefore, Adult Day services allow families the option to care for and support their loved ones at home while also working full-time jobs, raising children, and caring for their well-being, too.
+It is a growing market due to the aging population in the U.S. The cost of assisted living and skilled home care is simply not affordable for many Americans.
+Therefore, Adult Day services give families the option to care for and support their loved ones at home while also working full-time jobs, raising children, and caring for their own well-being too.

-Adult Day Care facilities provide an important and ever-increasing need in ageing and disabled communities.
-They offer family caregivers respite in addition to providing ageing and disabled populations with social interaction, health services and advocacy, meals, transportation, and a safe environment.
+Adult Day Care facilities provide an important and ever-increasing need in aging and disabled communities.
+They offer family caregivers respite in addition to providing aging and disabled populations with social interaction, health services and advocacy, meals, transportation and a safe environment.